<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 4. Architecture Capability Framework: It focuses on building the organizational capabilities necessary to support the successful implementation of EA.
 It covers aspects such as governance, training, and architecture skills development, ensuring that an organization is prepared for both the short-term and long-term requirements of architecture management.

-What are the 8 Phases of TOGAF®?
+What are the 8 Phases of the TOGAF standard?

-TOGAF's® key feature – the Architecture Development Method (ADM) – is divided into 8 phases that provide a structured approach for developing, implementing, and managing the architecture:
+Its key feature – the Architecture Development Method (ADM) – is divided into 8 phases that provide a structured approach for developing, implementing, and managing the architecture:

 1. Phase A: Architecture Vision